10 Reasons to go to South Korea

 These stone statues are the signature mark of Jeju island

-10. You can have it all in this beautiful country of contrasts
+10. You don't have to choose... you can have it all

-South Korea’s eclectic, dramatically diverse experiences and startlingly unique culture mean you can have it all in one trip: art, history, food, tradition, futurism, coast, mountains and fun.
+South Korea’s eclectic, dramatically diverse experiences and culture mean you can have it all in one trip: art, history, food, tradition, futurism, coast, mountains and hedonistic fun.

-You’ll first be welcomed by skyscrapers, museums, and street art around every corner; in the same neighborhood, you’ll suddenly find yourself strolling through vibrant ancient city temples, with the smell of incense and the sound of monks leading practitioners in Buddhist chants.
+Touchdown in Seoul and you'll be welcomed by skyscrapers, museums and street art around every corner.
+In the same neighborhood, you’ll be met with the smell of incense and the sound of monks leading Buddhist chants, from one of the ancient city temples.

-Korea is a country that works hard and plays hard — in the restaurants and bars, but also in out in nature — green spaces, parks, mountains abound.
+Korea is a country that works hard and plays hard — in the restaurants and bars, but also in out in nature — green spaces, parks, mountains.
 There are island getaways and vast rural areas.
 There really is something for everyone – but that something will be uniquely Korean.

-South Korea keeps you on your toes, expecting the unexpected.
-It’s brilliant.
+South Korea keeps you on your toes, and if you expect the unexpected, it’s brilliant.

 Image